 - A person with whom a parent of the child has a dating relationship, as defined in s.
 813.12 (1) (ag).

 - A person who resides, has resided, or will reside regularly or intermittently in a proposed custodial household.

 - Whether there is evidence of interspousal battery as described under s.
 940.19 or 940.20 (1m) or domestic abuse as defined in s.
 813.12 (1) (am).

 - Whether either party has or had a significant problem with alcohol or drug abuse.

 - The reports of appropriate professionals if admitted into evidence.

 - Such other factors as the court may in each individual case determine to be relevant.

 The court cannot give preference to one parent over the other on the basis of sex or race of the parent or potential custodian, the extramarital relationships or moral-social values of a parent, the choice of religion, or whether a parent is a service member or may be called to active duty.

-If you have questions regarding physical placement of your child or modifying the physical placement of your child contact one to the experienced family law attorneys at Lawton & Cates.
+If you have questions regarding the physical placement of your child or modifying the physical placement of your child, contact our firm today.